 - Downsides of a Subprime Mortgage in Canada?

 - Is a subprime mortgage right for you?

 Subprime refers to a borrower who does not meet the basic, ideal qualifications for a traditional loan through a conventional “A lender,” like a federally regulated bank or credit union.
 Subprime borrowers typically have poor credit scores, a history of bankruptcy or consumer proposal, or income that is difficult to verify.

 What is a subprime mortgage?

+There is no single “type” of person who borrows from a B Lender, because everyone has a unique financial situation.
 What was once taboo is now giving traditional mortgage lenders a run for their money.

 Why don’t banks offer subprime mortgages?

 We threw some shade on them at the beginning of this article, but the truth is, it’s not all their fault.
 They are heavily regulated by the federal government, which requires them to comply with a pretty strict regulatory framework, which includes, but is not limited to:

 - Minimum Credit Scores